oddballteam/hiring-challenges/PROJECT_PLAN.md

 This repository contains technical challenges used in Oddball's hiring process.
 These challenges are designed to assess candidates' skills during the third step of our hiring process.
 The challenges primarily consist of markdown files that provide instructions, context, and requirements for candidates.

 ## Project Structure
+- The repository uses a two-level folder hierarchy:

-- Each role has its own directory (e.g., `frontend-engineer`, `mobile-engineer`, etc.)
+  - **First level:** Each role has its own directory (e.g., `frontend-engineer`, `mobile-engineer`, etc.)
+  - **Second level:** Each challenge for that role is a subdirectory within the role folder (e.g., `frontend-engineer/itunes-search`, `mobile-engineer/library-list`).
 - Within each role directory:
   - A main `README.md` serves as an index to the challenges
-  - Challenge subdirectories contain their own `README.md` with specific instructions
+  - Each challenge subdirectory contains its own `README.md` with specific instructions
   - Additional resource files may be included when necessary for completing challenges

 ## Guidelines